elisabettavallarino/transfreq/examples_paper/README.rst

 The data set is downloaded from the OpenNeuro repository, accession number: ds003490 [2]_.

 To run the analysis, download all codes in this page  in the same folder.
-Then add to the folder  the requirements.txt file at this
+Then, please add to the folder the requirements.txt file at this
 `link <https://github.com/elisabettavallarino/transfreq/blob/master/examples_paper/requirements.txt>`_.

 The results of the paper can be obtained by running the following commands in a terminal.